Priorities for Sales Leaders in 2018

 Why has it never been more important to keep that loyal band of customers happy?

-Upselling and cross-selling to existing customers has always been one of the most effective ways to increase sales revenue and profitability, but like prospecting, deriving more revenue from existing customers is an increasingly difficult challenge for sales leaders and their teams.
+has always been one of the most effective ways to increase sales revenue and profitability, but like prospecting, deriving more revenue from existing customers is an increasingly difficult challenge for sales leaders and their teams.

 Effective cross-selling and upselling strategies not only boost customer profitability but build customer equity, reduce churn, enhance market position, improve customer experiences, and raise satisfaction levels – all key priorities for sales leaders.